-Raccoon proofing solutions.
+Raccoon proofing solutions should be part of any wildlife control attempt.
+Repellents don’t work as their effects diminish.
+Wildlife raccoon trapping and relocation will only deal with one animal at a time.
+Professional raccoon removal is the only way to get animals out and keep them out.
 Over time raccoons learn how to take advantage of vulnerabilities in a structure.
 They can tear soffits or rip vents of when looking for a warm place.
 We can make sure that every vulnerable area and potential entry point is strengthened so that raccoons cant get in for years to come.

 Raccoons are a nuisance in that they commonly invade urban environments.
 These clever creatures seem to enjoy mischief and mayhem as they will figure out how to remove lids from trash cans.
 They can knock over garbage bins, make a mess, and consume food belonging to your outdoor animals.
 It is an annoying animal to deal with for any homeowner.

 Even more unfortunate is when raccoons invade your living space.
 They often invade chimneys and attics.
 Most commonly raccoons invade homes looking for a dark, quiet, safe place that they can call home.
 Female raccoons are most likely to invade because they are seeking a place where they can safely give birth to their pups.

 The best way to prevent a raccoon problem is to protect your home.
 You need to safeguard your house and prevent the animals from entering your home is through the use of prevention and proofing.
 Of course, raccoons are clever, dexterous, and surprisingly strong, so you will need the help of a professional to ensure your home stays raccoon-free.